isomerpages/pa-cck/index.md

       title: Chua Chu Kang - Our Home!
       subtitle: Welcome to
       id: infobar
-      description: On our website, find out about upcoming and past events, and discover new ways to grow as individuals and as a community.
+      description: Find out about upcoming and past events, and discover new ways to grow as individuals and as a community.
 Let's all work to Love Where We Live!
       button: Happenings
       url: /whats-happening/
   - infobar: